fred-maina/ChatAppBackend/CONTRIBUTING.md

     * In your PR description, link to the issue you are solving (e.g., "Closes #123").
     * Provide a clear description of what you did and why.

-## Code of Conduct

-This project and everyone participating in it is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-(Note: You will need to create this file, but for now, this link is a placeholder).

 ## Questions?